Jessica Hand

 Jessica Mary Hand (née Pearce; born 1957) is a British diplomat who was the British Ambassador to Angola from 2018 to 2021.
 She was appointed as ambassador on 21 July 2017 and succeeded John Dennis in March the next year.

+Early life and education

+Hand is from South Wales from "a family of teachers, undertakers and butchers".
+She left school after taking her A-levels and worked as a secretary in Barry for two years before going to study international relations at the University of Aberdeen.
+After graduating, Hand returned to being a secretary as well as working in Cardiff selling wine.

 Consular career

 Hand joined the Foreign and Commonwealth Office in 1985, beginning as a Desk Officer for India, Sri Lanka, Bhutan and The Maldives.
 In 1986, she was moved to be Desk Officer for Hungary and Czechoslovakia.
 Hand was first posted abroad in 1987 to Senegal.

 She was recalled in 1990 to be the Head of Economic Sanctions in the UN Department of the FCO and in 1992, the Head of the South Africa Section of the Africa Department.
 Between 1994 and 1996, Hand was placed on a language training course, becoming proficient in Russian.

 In 1996, Hand was appointed the UK Ambassador to Belarus in Minsk.
-At age 38, she was the then youngest-ever British head of mission.
+At age 38, she was the then youngest-ever female British head of mission.
 She stayed in the post until 1999, when she was recalled to be the Deputy Head of the Non-Proliferation Department at the FCO.